Content Map Terms

 How is the vaccine given?

 The vaccine is given by injection, usually as 1 dose.
-Children under 9 years of age who have never had a seasonal influenza vaccine need 2 doses.
-The second dose of vaccine is important to raise their level of protection and should be given 4 weeks after the first dose.
+Children under 9 years of age who have never had an influenza vaccine need 2 doses given 4 weeks apart.
+The second dose improves their level of protection.

 What are the benefits of getting the vaccine?